Revisiting and modeling power-law distributions in empirical outage data of power systems: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{sec:2}. presents the methods and data used for the research.
-Analytical results are detailed in Section \ref{sec:3}.
+Results for the empirical data are detailed in Section \ref{sec:3}.
 Discussion and explanation of the results are presented in Section \ref{sec:4}.